 - How is the collaboration between your marketing and sales teams?

 - Where do you get the most leads from?

 - What marketing methods have you never implemented, but your competitors have?

 - How successful are your promotional tactics?
 How much has your income increased after using these techniques?

-Conducting a year-end profit requires you to review various aspects of your business that have an impact on your profits, such operating costs, efficiency levels, sales and marketing strategies, and bottlenecks.
-After conducting an evaluation and an annual meeting with the whole team, you will have to set a timeline so that you can successfully achieve your goals next year.
+Conducting a year-end profit requires you to review various aspects of your business that have an impact on your profits.
+Such as operating costs, efficiency levels, sales and marketing strategies, and bottlenecks.
+In conclusion, after conducting an evaluation and an annual meeting with the whole team.
+You will have to set a timeline so that you can successfully achieve your goals next year.